yo-han/Traktable/README.md

 Trakt Scrobbler for iTunes/AppleTV.
 Download a binary version [here](http://w3f.nl/itraktor/).

+## Status and bugs

+The app is in test status now.
+If you like to try it out please be my guest.
+Any feedback or bug reports are welcome.
+Please use the `issues` page to report your feedback.
 ## Install

 Rename config-example.plist to config.plist and enter a tvdb and trakt api key.